 To access the pinion seal, remove rack and pinion unit from vehicle.
-"Rack and Pinion Unit Replacement" on page E - 15 Anchor in vice by clamping on the mounting ears of the rack and pinion unit.
+See "Rack and Pinion Unit Replacement".
+Anchor in vice by clamping on the mounting ears of the rack and pinion unit.

-Slide a small straight blade screwdriver between lip of seal and pinion and pry top portion of seal up to remove (Ref Fig. 16).
+Slide a small straight blade screwdriver between lip of seal and pinion and pry top portion of seal up to remove (Ref.
+Fig. 15).